vittorioPiotti/PathGraph-JavaFX/README.md

 &nbsp;

-If you need a ready-to-use library for user-side representing path graphs in which there are nodes, edges, and associated costs, which offers a user-friendly interface to represent, manage, and interact with path graphs, then Path is the right solution for you.
+If you need a ready-to-use library for user-side representing path graphs in which there are nodes, edges, and associated costs, which offers a user-friendly interface to represent, manage, and interact with path graphs, then PathGraph is the right solution for you.

 &nbsp;